logsenseapp/logsense-opentracing-python/docs/custom/introduction.rst

 By automated way we understand self-developed automatic instrumentation.

-Project is still in developmnet phase, but current effects are highly promising and we kindly invites to take participation in it.
+Project is still in developmnet phase, but current effects are highly promising and we kindly invites you to take participation in it.

 Both projects are developed by the same team, what ensures perfect matching and compatibility.